Documentation Index

 Retry behavior

 If all retries fail, the webhook is marked as undelivered.
-The job itself remains successful and results can still be retrieved via /job-status/{task_id}.
+The job or workflow itself remains successful and results can still be retrieved via the polling endpoints.

 Best practices